-- Listen to sounds of nature before bed.
+- Consider listening to sounds of nature before bed.

-- Nail down the rest of your healthy lifestyle.
+- Nail down the rest of your lifestyle.
 E.g., physical activity, stress, sun exposure.

 - Learn good exercise technique!

-- Perform plenty of light-moderate activities such as walking.
+- Do a lot of light-moderate intensity activities such as walking.

-- Occasionally sprint and perform intermittent bursts of moderate-to-high level intensity exercise with intervening periods of rest and recovery.
+- Occasionally sprint and do moderate-to-high level intensity exercise with intervening periods of rest and recovery.

-- Preferably use minimalistic footwear or train barefoot.
+- Use minimalistic footwear or train barefoot if you can.

-- If your goal is to achieve good health and develop multifaceted fitness, a hunter-gatherer fitness style regimen (as loosely described above) is a good foundation.
+- If your goal is to achieve good health and develop multifaceted fitness, an organic fitness regimen (as loosely described above) is ideal.

-- If you have specific goals (e.g., maximize strength and/or muscular development, run a marathon, or sprint as fast as possible), you can still employ many elements of Paleolithic physical activity patterns in your training and use the evolutionary template as a foundation for designing your workout programs, but you should specify your training, focus on progressive overload, and in most instances, keep a training journal.
+- If you have specific goals (e.g., maximize strength and/or muscular development, run a marathon, or sprint as fast as possible), you can still use the evolutionary template as the foundation for your workout programs, but you should specify your training and focus on progressive overload.

 - Tan gradually, and avoid getting burned!

 - Pay attention to latitude, time of day, and season.

-- A healthy diet rich in antioxidants such as beta-carotene increases your protection against sun damage.
+- Eat a healthy diet rich in antioxidants such as beta-carotene in order to increase your protection against sun damage.